tOmoness/.net-sdk/README.md

  - [NUnit](http://nunit.org) for unit testing
  - [OpenCover](https://github.com/sawilde/opencover/) and [ReportGenerator](http://reportgenerator.codeplex.com) for unit test coverage
  - [StyleCop](http://stylecop.codeplex.com) for keeping the code in order
+ - [SharpGIS.GZipWebClient](https://github.com/dotMorten/SharpGIS.GZipWebClient) for GZIP compression on Windows Phone

 The projects make use of [NuGet](http://nuget.org) to install these components at build time.

 ## Tools required to develop

  - Visual Studio 2010 for Windows Phone 7 development
- - Visual Studio 2012 for Windows Phone 8 development
+ - Visual Studio 2012 for Windows Phone 8 / Windows 8 development

 ## Contributing